ntujvang/holbertonschool-low_level_programming/maze/README.md

 - 1 = a wall
 - 0 = open floor

-Ther perimeter of the maze should be all 1 or else the game will crash due to access of unallocated memory.
+The perimeter of the maze should be all 1 or else the game will crash due to access of unallocated memory.
 Any other characters used will render a form with the same color as the floor.

 The maze comes with a minimap option.
 To show it press 'M' on the keyboard.